UCSBCarpentry/2021-12-14-ucsb-gitbash/index.md

 <h3 id="videoconferencing">Install the videoconferencing client</h3>

 <p>
+  The Zoom Meeting Link can be found in the Attendance Reminder email you receive.
 If you haven't used Zoom before, go to the
   <a href="https://zoom.us/download">official website</a>
   to download and install the Zoom client for your computer.
 </p>